allegro0132/gds-preview/README.md

   - **Fit View**: Quickly center and fit the layout to the screen.
 - **Configuration Panel**: Quick access to rendering settings and parameters directly within the viewer.
 - **Performance Optimizations**:
-  - **Parallel Loading**: Uses Web Workers to parse and process geometry off the main thread.
+  - **Parallel Triangulation**: Uses Rust backend to parse and process geometry off the frontend thread.
   - **Binary Streaming**:
     - **Python engine**: Streams geometry via Base64-encoded binary chunks.
     - **Rust engine**: Streams geometry as raw binary frames over a local WebSocket (served by the extension) to avoid Base64 overhead.